Agathe48/robot_mission_3/README.md

 The `treat_order` method defines the agent's action corresponding to received orders from its chief.
 The message reception of the agent is defined in the `receive_orders` method.

-The `get_specificities_type_agent` method is widely used in our code as it returns specific values depending on the agent's type (i.e., its color).
+The `get_specificities_type_agent` method is often used in our code as it returns specific values depending on the agent's type (*i.e.*, its color).
 It returns the maximum number of waste items that can be picked up (2 for green and yellow, 1 for red agents), the type of waste that can be picked up (1 for green, 2 for yellow, 3 for red agents), and the type of the right (2 for green, 3 for yellow and None for red agents) and left (None for green, 1 for yellow and 2 for red agents) zones for the agent.

 The methods `can_drop_transformed_waste`, `can_drop_one_waste`, `can_transform`, `can_pick_up`, `can_go_up`, `can_go_down`, `can_go_right`, `can_go_left` each return a boolean value indicating whether the agent can perform the corresponding action.
 We verify all conditions in these functions and define them to simplify and clean our code.
-We use them in various ♠`deliberate` functions in our program.
+We use them in various `deliberate` functions in our program.

 The `deliberate_go_to_pick_close_waste` method defines the agent's behavior whether there are wastes in its surrounding cells.
 It then adds the action of going to these directions in the list of available actions if the agent can perform the action (by using the previously described methods).

 The `deliberate_go_to_target` method defines the agent's behavior when it has a target position to reach.
 We prioritize actions such as dropping (if in the rightmost column), picking up, or transforming waste.
 If the agent is not in covering mode, we allow it to pick up a nearby waste by using the previously defined deliberate method.
 To reach the target position, we first move the agent to the correct column and then to the correct row, ultimately reaching the desired position.
 We also handled a specific case: when the target position had a row ID but not a column ID.
 This occurs in the covering phase when the chief does not know the exact size of its area.
 In this case, the agent moves to the right until it detects the end of its zone, after which it moves to the correct row.

 The `deliberate_covering` method defines the agent's behavior during the covering phase.
 We prioritize actions such as dropping (if in the rightmost column), picking up, or transforming waste.
-Using the `direction_covering` attribute of the agent, the agent covers its row in the right direction.
+Using the `direction_covering` attribute of the agent, the agent covers its row in the correct direction.
 The function also defines a small avoidance strategy : if blocked by another agent, the agent will move randomly in its current row.

 The `deliberate_stop_acting` method defines the agent's behavior before it stops moving.
-It needs to drop its last waste before stopping, it can't stop on a cell containing a waste and it can't stop in a cell on the rightmost or leftmost columns.
+It needs to drop its last waste before stopping, it cannot stop on a cell containing a waste and it cannot stop in a cell on the rightmost or leftmost columns.

 The `send_message_disable_target_position` methods is defined to allow the agent to notify its chief when it decides to not pursue its assigned target position.
 This can append in normal mode if the agent now has a transformed waste to drop, for instance.

 The `update_knowledge_target_position` method modifies the agent's knowledge: its target position is set back to None when reached and if the agent is in covering mode, directions to cover are set according to its current position.

 The `update_knowledge_with_action` method defines which attributes to update in the agent's knowledge depending on the action it has performed.
-The `update` method update the agent's knowledge based on the agent's percepts after performing its action.
-At the end of the step, the `send_percepts_and_data` method is used by the agent to send its latest percepts and knowledge to its chief
+The `update` method updates the agent's knowledge based on the agent's percepts after performing its action.

+At the end of the step, the `send_percepts_and_data` method is used by the agent to send its latest percepts and knowledge to its chief.

 #### The GreenAgent and the YellowAgent